aparfionov0980/workprime/workprime02/README.md

 * `month_sales` columns are deleted from table schema
 * For each row year_purchase column is calculated by aggregating `month_sales`

-So the output data has the following schema:
+So the input data has the following schema:

 product_id | product_group | years | jan_sales | ... | dec_sales
 ---------- | ------------- | ----- | --------- | --- | ---------